aaronkwhite/aaronkwhite.github.com/_posts/2013-07-29-bootstrap-30-illustrator-template.md

 ### [Download][4] the template over at LayerVault.

-This template is free to use for any projects (personal & commercial), all I ask is you follow me on Twitter, send a tweet to get the word out and that you don't take any credit for my work or the guys who created Bootstrap.
+This template is free to use for any projects (personal & commercial), all I ask is you follow me on [Twitter][followme], send a tweet to get the word out and that you don't take any credit for my work or the guys who created Bootstrap.

 I'd like to thank my friend [Michael Grills][mikegrills] for pushing me to do more and be a better designer, LayerVault for creating a kickass app with support for public projects, @mdo & @fat for creating Bootstrap in the first place...
 I've saved a TON of hours because of it.